bradbell/xrst/sphinx/test_out/comment_ch_cmd.rst

 Input Stream
 ************
-The special character (and one space if present directly after) is removed from the input stream before any xrst processing; e.g., calculating the amount of
+Spaces and tabs before the special character, the special character, and one space directory after the special character (if present), are removed from the input stream before any xrst processing.
-:ref:`indent-0` for the current page.
 For example, if :code:`#` is the special character, the following input has the heading Factorial and the ``def`` token indented the same amount: